Route Providers

 a RouteRequestGenerator

-and a RouteResponseParser
+and a RouteResponseParser.

-so with a single RouteResponseParser
+So, with a single RouteResponseParser, implementation,

 we can parse responses from a Valhalla server or an OSRM server!

-as they offer OSRM-compatible responses.
+as they also offer OSRM-compatible responses.

 OSRM parser in hand, all that we need to do to support these different APIs

-is a RouteRequestGenerator
+is a RouteRequestGenerator for each.

 While all services mentioned are HTTP-based,